Consultation on the exposure draft of the Trusted Digital Identity Bill and related legislative instruments

 On 1 October 2021, the Hon.
 Stuart Robert MP, former Minister for Employment, Workforce, Skills, Small and Family Business released the exposure draft of the Trusted Digital Identity Bill and related legislative instruments for public consultation.

-The purposes of the legislation are to:
+The purposes of the draft legislation are to:

 - enshrine in law various privacy and consumer protections, so that Australians can have confidence in the System and know that their personal information is safe and secure